Why Is Dialogue Important? 7 Roles Dialogue Plays in a Story

 Dialogue is a great way for characters to reveal themselves in the words they use and the way those words are delivered.
 Make sure you stay consistent within each character by using unique speech patterns, vernacular, and the lingo of each character’s particular occupation or background.

-When your POV character speaks, her thoughts, emotions, and opinions should carry the same flavor as her words, or provide an explanation to the reader as to why they don’t.
+When your POV character speaks, their thoughts, emotions, and opinions should carry the same flavor as their words, or provide an explanation to the reader as to why they don’t.

 For example, consider the differences in character that are revealed in these three ways of saying the same thing: